Free HTML5 Wesbite Template by FreeHTML5.co

 • An outstanding research environment at one of top universities in Computer Science field in Europe

-• World-class computing resources including the group-exclusive GPU cluster, Aalto HPC cluster Triton and the access to Europe's fastest (world’s 3rd fastest) supercomputer LUMI (located in Finland) equipped with quantum computing capacity
+• World-class computing resources including the group-exclusive GPU cluster and the access to Europe's fastest supercomputer LUMI (11,912 GPUs) and quantum computer

-• An excellent MSc degree in computer science, data science, or related fields
+• An excellent MSc degree in computer science

 • Strong analytical thinking skills

-• Comprehensive interest in scientific problems and the ability to work independently and within a larger team
+• The ability to work independently and within a larger team

-• Excellent scientific communication and writing skills (knowledge of the Finnish language is not required)
+• Excellent scientific communication and writing skills in English

 About Aalto University, the CS Department, and Finland